add-qwq/add-qwq/README.md

 ### 🤝 Why open source?
 I look forward to contributing to the open-source community and learning from amazing developers worldwide.
 Let’s build something meaningful together!

-### 🌱 The open-source community is great, some open-source projects have been very helpful to me*.
+### 🌱 The open-source community is great, some open-source projects have been very helpful to me.

 *feel free to connect or check out my projects! 💻✨*